 - Single Donor or Multiple.
 Honestly, it is personal preference.

 - Single or Double Drawn.
 If you expect to get a bundle of human hair that includes the long hairs all the way to the tips, the double drawn hair is a better choice.

 - Styling.
 Mink Hair extensions generally should not have an issue styling.

 You should do your best to become an educated and savvy consumer so that you can a lot easily spot bad hair out and find good mink hair.

 What Is Mink Hair Weave Made Of?

 The original intention is excellent when some hair vendors call their high-quality hair extensions “Mink.”

 Hair extension marketing is going to play a significant role in their success in selling hair.
-To highlight some differences from one company when compared other company.
+To highlight some differences between one company when compared another company.

 So, some hair companies label their high-quality hair weave as “Mink Hair.”
 But, this hair may include the following characteristics: